dotnet/docs-maui/docs/deployment/nativeaot.md

 ---
 title: "Native AOT deployment on iOS and Mac Catalyst"
-description: "Learn how to reduce your app size and achieve faster startup time with NativeAOT deployment on iOS and Mac Catalyst." ms.date: 10/24/2024
+description: "Learn how to reduce your app size and achieve faster startup time with native AOT deployment on iOS and Mac Catalyst." ms.date: 10/24/2024
 monikerRange: ">=net-maui-9.0"
 ---

 # Native AOT deployment on iOS and Mac Catalyst

 Native ahead-of-time (AOT) deployment produces a .NET Multi-platform App UI (.NET MAUI) app on iOS and Mac Catalyst that's been ahead-of-time compiled to native code.
-Native AOT performs static program analysis, full trimming of your app, which is aggressive in removing code that's not AOT compatible, and ahead-of-time code generation.
+Native AOT performs static program analysis, full trimming of your app, which is aggressive in removing code that's not statically referenced, and ahead-of-time code generation.

 Publishing and deploying a Native AOT app produces the following benefits: